debraysimon/tpxle-doc/docs/D-Reference/UseCaseScanCollection_R/README.md

 ## Use Case

 The main use case of this feature is to track the equipment and the usage efficiency of tools.
 The Bluetooth beacons are placed on the tools and Abeeway tracker sniff the beacons along with the report of the tracker's position.
-The main advantanges of this feature are:
+The main advantages of this feature are:

 - Locate the lost equipment
 - access to an inventory of all assets